Thursday, November 2, 2017

 I've had so many thoughts running through my head that I need to get some of them down.
 Maybe after that my mind can take a rest.
 Its been going a 1000 miles an a hour...while at the same time, not really coming to any conclusion or accomplishing much.

-First of all, another tender mercy that happened when I was getting on the plane to fly home- I ended up on the same flight as my friend Hannah Barton.
-We weren't seated together at first, but the Delta people ended up switching us to be right behind her.
+The first tender mercy happened when I was getting on the plane to fly home to FL- I ended up on the same flight as my friend Hannah Barton.
+We weren't seated together at first, but the Delta people ended up switching our family to be right behind her.
 And we didn't even have to ask for it.
-What are the chances?!
-I got the chance to talk to her a lot and she told me about what it was like losing her sister.
+Heavenly Father was taking care of me.
+I got the chance to sit right next to her and we talked for a long time.
+She told me about what it was like for her losing a sister.
+We cried together and laughed together and I'm sure the guy next to us was trying to ignore our conversation.
+I didn't care.
 Its just amazing to me when the Lord does stuff like that for me.
-Things I don't even realize I need or that I should ask for.
+I didn't know talking to Hannah would help me but He knew.
 The Lord really does know us better than we know ourselves.

-Another tender mercy that I didn't realize until later- Levi had zero5 accidents while we were on the airplane and at mom and dad's house.
-He was and still is about 90% and that is when I monitor and remind him really well.
+Another tender mercy that I didn't realize until later- Levi had zero accidents while we were on the airplane and at mom and dad's house.
+He was and still is only about 90% potty trained, and that is when I monitor and remind him really well.
 It really was a miracle because he was kind of neglected during the time.
 It was such a blessing that he didn't have any accidents.
-I don't know if I could have handled changing poopy undies in that situation.
+I don't know if I could have handled changing poopy undies this week.

 Also, during the funeral, somehow the kids were so quiet and reverent.
 Levi fell asleep in Asa's car seat which was amazing.
-The spirit was really strong, but it was nothing short of a miracle that 35+ grandkids were quiet for a long funeral.
-No one had to leave to take out our kids.
+The spirit was so strong it was palpable.
+It was nothing short of a miracle that 35+ grandkids were quiet for a long funeral.
+No one had to leave to take out our kids. all the adults got to sit and take it in, which we really hungry for.
 Another one of the many many tender mercies.

-Another thing that is hard is to just embrace that peace that I experienced up in Pocatello.
-I feel like to do that is almost like justifying her choice to take her life.
-There is an element of relief to all of this, but to really embrace that just seems wrong.
+Another thing that is hard is that part of me is afraid that if I embrace and accept that peace that I felt, it is almost like I'm approving or condoning her choice to take her life.
+There is an element of relief to all of this, but to really embrace that seems wrong.
 I don't want the grandkids or myself or anyone in a mentally unhealthy place to feel like this is an acceptable solution to challenges or that what she did actually helped her situation.
 I don't know how to recon with that.

 I've developed a very unexpected empathy for people who struggle with doubts.
 I'm not doubting my testimony.
 I definitely know that the Book of Mormon is true and Joseph Smith restored the church, I guess I'm just realizing deeply for the first time that I can't see the whole picture, and that from my point of view the picture is turning out really ugly and turning into something I don't think is beautiful.
 So I can can understand how people have questions that they just can't come to grips with, and its not ok with them.
 I just wish that those people would keep the faith in spite of that bc at some point they'll realize that they're getting bent out of shape for a few things they don't understand, while the big picture is so much more than that.
 I guess I should take my own advice.